Gluon distributions and mass decompositions of the pion and kaon: Introduction

 Most of the global analyses of pion PDFs mostly rely on Drell-Yan data.
-In our previous global QCD analysis \cite{Han:2020vjp}, studies of pion and kaon PDFs were based mostly on pion-induced Drell-Yan data \cite{Saclay-CERN-CollegedeFrance-EcolePoly-Orsay:1980fhh, NA3:1983ejh, NA10:1985ibr, Conway:1989fs}, and the leading-neutron deep inelastic scattering of $e-p$ collision process at HERA \cite{ZEUS:2002gig,H1:2010hym}.
+In our previous global QCD analysis \cite{Han:2020vjp}, studies of pion and kaon PDFs were based mostly on pion-induced Drell-Yan data \cite{Saclay-CERN-CollegedeFrance-EcolePoly-Orsay:1980fhh, NA3:1983ejh, NA10:1985ibr, Conway:1989fs}, and the leading-neutron deep inelastic scattering (DIS) data of $e-p$ collision at HERA \cite{ZEUS:2002gig,H1:2010hym}.
 There are some recent studies, including the work of Bourrely and Soffer \cite{Bourrely:2018yck} that extract the pion parton distributions from the Drell-Yan $\pi$+$W$ data with quantum statistical approach.
-JAM Collaboration \cite{Barry:2018ort,Cao:2021aci} performs the first Monte Carlo global QCD analysis to analyze the Drell-Yan $\pi$A and leading neutron electroproduction data from HERA to reach the lower-$x$ region.
-This Monte Carlo Global QCD analysis of pion from the JAM Collaboration reveals that gluons carry significantly higher pion momentum fractions than that only inferred from Drell-Yan data.
-The xFitter Developers' team \cite{Novikov:2020snp} used their open source QCD fitting framework to promote PDF extraction to analyze the Drell-Yan $\pi$A and photon production data.
+JAM Collaboration \cite{Barry:2018ort,Cao:2021aci} performed the first Monte Carlo global QCD analysis of the Drell-Yan $\pi$A data and the leading-neutron DIS data from HERA to reach the low-$x$ region.
+This Monte Carlo global QCD analysis of pion PDFs by the JAM Collaboration reveals that the gluons carry significantly higher momentum fraction than that only inferred from Drell-Yan data.
+The xFitter developers' team \cite{Novikov:2020snp} used their open source QCD fitting framework to promote a PDF extraction from the Drell-Yan $\pi$A and photon production data.
 It is found that these data can well constrain the valence distribution, but they are not sensitive enough to the accurate determination of sea and gluon distributions.
-Chang et al.\cite{Chang:2020rdy} show that the pion-induced $J/\psi$ production data can impose useful additional constraint on pion PDFs, especially for gluon distribution of pions in the large-$x$ region.
+Chang et al.\cite{Chang:2020rdy} show that the pion-induced $J/\psi$ production data can impose useful additional constraints on pion PDFs, especially for the gluon distribution of the pion in the large-$x$ region.